 Report by Nicholas Turner

-Enjoy it?
+ENJOY THE PROSE?
 You can follow us by entering your email in the ‘follow us’ box at the end of the page or by clicking on the black ‘follow’ tab in the bottom right hand corner of your screen.
-You’ll then receive our reports fresh from the grill to your inbox.
+You’ll then receive our reports fresh from the grill.
 Stay hungry.